RodeoYeeHa/behave2unitgen/README.md

     gradle --daemon test

-Lets have a look at the JUnit-reports:
+Let's have a look at the JUnit-reports:

 ![JUnit Reports](https://raw.github.com/cseverin/behave2unitgen/master/images/contactDelete_analyse4.jpg)

 behave2unitgen automatically generates one test for each scenario!
-You can also see this when you have a look at the generated classes:
+To check it just have a look at the generated classes:

 ![JUnit Reports](https://raw.github.com/cseverin/behave2unitgen/master/images/contactDelete_gen2.jpg)

-In this way, you are able to extend your Unit Tests without changing the sourcecode of the test classes!
-As we can see it is always good to separate the model (=test data) from the implementation.
+That is how you are able to extend your Unit Tests without changing the sourcecode of the test classes!
+As we can see it is always clever to separate the model (=test data) from the implementation.